sunnyjoke/AI-chat-page/src/README.md

 Create a virtual environment by executing `virtualenv env` in the terminal.
 In case you don't have "virtualenv" installed, you can install it by executing `pip install virtualenv`.

-Activate the virtual environment by executing `.\env\Scripts\activate` To finish the configuration, install all the libraries by executing `pip install -r requirements.txt` in the terminal.
+Activate the virtual environment by executing `.\env\Scripts\activate`.

+To finish the configuration, install all the libraries by executing `pip install -r requirements.txt` in the terminal.

-### Now the app is ready to run! just execute `python .\src\project.py` and in the browser search 127.0.0.1, you should be able to see the login page
+### Now the app is ready to run!
+Just execute `python .\src\project.py` and in the browser search 127.0.0.1, you should be able to see the login page

 ### To test the app just run the "test_app.py" file with pytest